Your First Day with AI: A Beginner’s Toolkit – blog post illustration from AI Did This

-Your First Day with AI: A Beginner's Toolkit (No Tech Degree Required!)
+Your First Day with AI: A Beginner’s Toolkit

 So you've read about AI, heard all the buzz, maybe even felt a little FOMO watching everyone else seem to "get it" while you're still wondering where to start.
 Good news: you're not behind, and you don't need to become a tech wizard overnight.

 Starting with AI is a lot like learning to drive.
 You don't begin by jumping on the highway during rush hour – you start in an empty parking lot, get comfortable with the basics, and gradually build confidence.
-Let's find your AI parking lot.

 Before You Start: Setting Realistic Expectations